Dear current and future members of the Landmark College community:

 Peter A. Eden, Ph.D., took office as the fourth president of Landmark College on July 1, 2011.
 His passion for learning, innovation, and discovery infuses his aspirations for the College’s future.

 A firm believer that “higher education is constantly evolving,” Dr. Eden embraces technology and feels that the orthodoxy of higher ed does not serve all students particularly well.
 With a strong background in biomedical science, research, teaching, and scholarship, he leads Landmark College in this new era of learning for college students with learning disabilities, ADHD, and autism spectrum disorder (ASD).

 Prior to joining Landmark College, Dr. Eden served as dean of arts and sciences and professor of biotechnology at Endicott College in Beverly, Massachusetts.
 He was previously a tenured associate professor and chair of the science department at Marywood University in Scranton, Pennsylvania.
 He was also a research fellow at the Jackson Laboratory and a visiting professor at the College of the Atlantic, both in Bar Harbor, Maine.
 Before that, he worked five years at Biomeasure, Inc. (Beaufour-IPSEN) in Milford, Massachusetts, and Paris, France—initially as a molecular biologist, then quickly advancing to research project director.

 Dr. Eden earned his undergraduate degree at the University of Massachusetts Amherst.
 He completed his Ph.D. at the University of New Hampshire and his post-doctoral training at Massachusetts Institute of Technology in microbiology, molecular biology, and neurobiology, respectively.

-He has published more than 20 scientific articles, received NIH and NSF grant funding for research, and led the development of innovative undergraduate and graduate academic programs.
-Forward thinking and progressive, Dr. Eden enjoys working very closely with the faculty and staff as they explore the development of new programs that promise to enhance learning at Landmark and also ensure that the College remains the leader for students with learning disabilities, ADHD, and ASD.
+He has published numerous articles, received NIH and NSF grant funding for research, and led the development of innovative undergraduate and graduate academic programs.
+Forward thinking and progressive, President Eden enjoys working very closely with the faculty and staff as they explore the development of new programs that promise to enhance learning at Landmark and also ensure that the College remains the leader for students with learning disabilities, ADHD, and ASD.